Numaizatul03/GROUP4_CSEB5223_OLMS/README.md

 # GROUP4_CSEB5223_OLMS
-Online Shopping Management System - CSEB5223 Software Construction &amp; Methods
+Online Local Mart System - CSEB5223 Software Construction &amp; Methods

 # 7. Function / Method Modularity

-The Online Shopping Management System shall apply function and method modularity to keep the source code organized, reusable, and easy to maintain.
+The Online Local Mart System shall apply function and method modularity to keep the source code organized, reusable, and easy to maintain.

 - Each function or method should perform one clear task.
 - Large functions should be divided into smaller and reusable functions.